 Mike began his law career in the Philadelphia District Attorney's office where he served as an assistant district attorney for five years.
 He then joined the civil litigation firm of Krusen, Evans and Byrne in Philadelphia, Pennsylvania.
-After trying numerous asbestos-related cases, he cofounded the firm of Kelley, Jasons, McGowan, Spinelli and Hanna in Philadelphia where he focused on the preparation and trial of complex personal injury, products liability, and criminal cases.
+After trying numerous asbestos-related cases, he cofounded the firm of Kelley, Jasons, McGuire & Spinelli in Philadelphia where he focused on the preparation and trial of complex personal injury, products liability, and criminal cases.

 Defended a local corporation in a case where plaintiff, a carpenter, was electrocuted while setting up scaffolding around defendant's electrical generators.
 Plaintiff, who was 33 at the time of his injury, suffered closed head injuries and was unable to return to work.
 Plaintiff's medical bills totaled $750,000.
 His past and future lost wages were in the millions, and his settlement demand was in excess of $3.5 million.
 After a six-week jury trial in the Philadelphia Court of Common Pleas, the jury awarded plaintiff $750,000 in damages.

 Defended a local insurance agency in a case where plaintiff, an automobile repair shop owner, alleged our client negligently failed to provide him with the proper mix of insurance coverages, including underinsurance coverage.
 Plaintiff was seriously injured in an automobile accident caused by an individual who had minimal insurance coverage.
 Plaintiff's medical bills exceeded six figures and his alleged economic losses exceeded seven figures.
 After a six day trial in the Court of Common Pleas in Philadelphia, the jury found that the Plaintiff was contributorily negligent.